 About Age-Friendly Saskatoon Initiative

-Age-Friendly Saskatoon Initiative, was a multiyear, multiphase project aimed at establishing Saskatoon as an “age-friendly” community where older adults can lead healthy independent lives and are active and engaged members of the community.
-We consulted with over 500 older adults about their experiences growing older in Saskatoon and published reports with recommendations.
-Significant work has been accomplished in talking with the City of Saskatoon, the Saskatchewan Health Authority, the Government of Saskatchewan and multiple organizations on implementing the actions recommended.
+The Age-Friendly Saskatoon Initiative began in 2011 and completed in 2016.
+Made up of three phases, the project goal was to establish Saskatoon as an “age-friendly” community.
+In an age-friendly community, older adults lead healthy independent lives and are active members of the community.
+SCOA consulted with over 500 older adults about their experiences growing older in Saskatoon.
+Three reports were published which included recommendations.
+The City of Saskatoon, the Saskatchewan Health Authority, the Government of Saskatchewan and multiple organizations have partnered with SCOA to implement the actions recommended.
 The City of Saskatoon is part of the World Health Organization’s Global Network for Age-Friendly Cities and Communities.Coffee Break Series Beyond the Pandemic Age-Friendly Lens Age-Friendly News Age-Friendly Videos Projects and Partnerships

 View on YouTube:Technology and Older Adults